 “Mom, I’m going to visit Elizabeth.”

-“Of course, I mean, I must go.
-I’ll prepare and leave right away.”
+“Of course!
+No, I have to go.
+I’ll get ready and leave right away.”

-“Shouldn’t you at least tell your father and Joseph?
-This seems too rushed…”
+“Don’t you think you should at least tell your father and Joseph?
+Isn’t this much too sudden?”

-Mary spread out a cloth and packed her clothes, leaving her mother who kept talking.
-Knowing that Mary wouldn’t listen to anyone once she set her mind on something, her mother sensed that persuasion would be futile.
-While there was no worry about the journey to Ein Karem in Judea as she could go with the person who brought the news, her mother was already getting a headache thinking about how to explain this to her husband and Joseph.
+Mary spread out a cloth and began packing her clothes, paying no attention to her mother’s ongoing protests.
+Her mother knew from experience that once Mary set her mind on something, no amount of persuasion would change her mind.
+Although Mary would be traveling safely to Ein Karem in Judea with the messenger, her mother was already getting a headache just thinking about how she would explain all this to her husband and to Joseph.

 The passage from Luke 1:28–38 quoted in this narrative is taken directly from the World English Bible (WEB) translation.